o3de/o3de.org/content/blog/posts/o3de-ux-past-present-future.md

 >"_One of our biggest problems is not knowing what Gems are given to us, when installing or upgrading the application._"&mdash;**O3DE Research Participant**

 We found that it was difficult for new users to wrap their mind around the concept of Gems and their use within projects.
 With 80 Gems native to O3DE, the typical usage varies over two patterns—users either retain the default configuration throughout their development process or they enable all Gems to shorten build and compilation time.
-It was important to establish an information hierarchy, because of the Gems' low ==findability== and ==discoverability==.
+It was important to establish an information hierarchy, because of the Gems' low **findability** and **discoverability**.

 **Findability**: The ease with which information can be found within a system.